posthtml/posthtml-components/docs-src/md/introduction.md

 As you may notice the `label` attribute is not added as attribute, since it's defined as a `props`.

-If you are familiar with Laravel Blade, this is also how Blade handle this.

 As said early, `class` and `style` are merged by default, if you want to override them, just prepend `override:` to the attribute name:

 ```html